eoos-systems/eoos-projects/README.md

 REPOSITORY/eoos-projects/scripts/python$ python Integrate.py --build ALL
 ```

-Zero return value by the script can be treeted by CI/CD server as EOOS is ready to be integrated for
+**All is built and tested!** Zero return value by the script can be treeted by CI/CD server
-appropriate operating system.
+as EOOS is ready to be integrated for appropriate operating system.

+###### 3. See other options if it needs

 To see other possible options please refer to the script help.